 The Truth about EV Battery Life and Charging Best Practice ! | 4K

-So what is the fact about life and charging finest practice?
+So what is the fact about battery life and charging finest practice?
 Are they done after a number of years?
 Does fast charging damage them?
 Should you charge to 100%?

 Well I paid my mate Moggy at Electric Classic a visit so I could de-bunk the myths and misconception.
-This video is a must for any EV owner.
+This video is a must for any owner.

 Give Moggy a follow @ElectricClassicCars